bark-simulator/bark-ml/Readme.md

 env = gym.make("merging-v0")
 ```

-In the merging scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[5m/s, 15m/s]`, polygonal area on the left lane, and theta range of `[-0.15rad, 0.15rad]`).
+In the merging scenario, the ego agent's goal is a `StateLimitsGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[5m/s, 15m/s]`, polygonal area on the left lane, and theta range of `[-0.15rad, 0.15rad]`).
 A positive reward (`+1`) is given for reaching the goal and a negative reward for having a collision or leaving the drivable area (`-1`).
+The other vehicles on the left lane are controlled by the intelligent driver model (IDM) and the ones on the right by the MOBIL model.

 The merging scenario can use discrete or continuous actions:
 *   `merging-v0`: Continuous merging environment